Do You Own a North Carolina Farm or Fishery?

 If you are the owner of a farm or fishing business, and you can no longer meet your financial obligations, you should schedule a consultation as quickly as possible with a North Carolina bankruptcy lawyer to discuss your rights and your options for debt relief and bankruptcy.

-What Does a Bankruptcy Provide?
+What Does a Bankruptcy Chapter 12 Provide?

 Chapter 12 of the Bankruptcy Code addresses the concerns of farms and fishermen.
 Like a Chapter 13 bankruptcy, a Chapter 12 bankruptcy allows farmers and fishermen to avoid foreclosures, repossessions or collection actions and prepare a debt repayment plan.